International Space Station: Private flights

 Anousheh Ansari became the first self-funded woman to fly to the ISS as well as the first Iranian in space.
 Officials reported that her education and experience made her much more than a tourist, and her performance in training had been "excellent."
 She did Russian and European studies involving medicine and microbiology during her 10-day stay.
 The 2009 documentary Space Tourists follows her journey to the station, where she fulfilled "an age-old dream of man: to leave our planet as a 'normal person' and travel into outer space."

 In 2008, spaceflight participant Richard Garriott placed a geocache aboard the ISS during his flight.
-This is currently the only non-terrestrial geocache in existence.
+This is the first non-terrestrial geocache in history.
 At the same time, the Immortality Drive, an electronic record of eight digitised human DNA sequences, was placed aboard the ISS.

+After a 12-year hiatus, the first two wholly space tourism-dedicated private spaceflights to the ISS were undertaken.
+Soyuz MS-20 launched in December 2021, carrying visiting Roscosmos cosmonaut Alexander Misurkin and two Japanese space tourists under the aegis of the private company Space Adventures; in April 2022, the company Axiom Space chartered a SpaceX Dragon 2 spacecraft and sent its own employee astronaut Michael Lopez-Alegria and three space tourists to the ISS for Axiom Mission 1, followed in May 2023 by one more tourist, John Shoffner, alongside employee astronaut Peggy Whitson and two Saudi astronauts for the Axiom Mission 2.

+NASA private astronaut missions

+The first all private astronaut mission (PAM) to the ISS was Axiom Mission 1, which launched in April, 2022.
+After evaluating previous flights to ISS which included private spaceflight participants, and the first three flights including only private astronauts, NASA updated requirements for entities providing PAMs.
+As of August 2025 the most recent mission was Axiom Mission 4.
+NASA intends to offer up to two PAM opportunities per year.